9th March 2026

 What is a shower trap?

-Like similar plumbing supplies, shower wastes and traps protect your shower from inconvenient drain blockages by retaining objects such as hairs and stopping them from being swept down the drain.
-As a result, water can easily drain, without any overflow.
+Like similar plumbing supplies, shower wastes and traps protect your shower from inconvenient drain blockages by retaining objects such as hair and stopping them from being swept down the drain.
+As a result, water can easily drain without any overflow.

 The shower trap is connected to the underside of the shower tray under the floor.
 It’s similar to the trap in your kitchen sink and fulfils the same purpose, allowing water to freely drain out into sewage systems quickly and easily.